Tuesday, April 23, 2024

 Naranjo told us that even just a second of authentic experience could change our world.

 We launched into what Hoffman called “The Prosecution of Mother.”
 I calculate that the exercise lasted more than a month.
-For Hoffman lists of negative traits and admonitions were key to the Prosecution of Mother, but there didn’t seem to be any real logic or purpose or order in the lists or making the lists.
-It was just anything that we found unsetting, or anything Hoffman saw that he judged to be negative.
-The one criteria for the lists was length.
+For Hoffman, lists of negative traits and admonitions were crucial for the Prosecution of Mother, but there didn’t seem to be any actual logic, purpose, or order in the lists or making the lists.
+It was just anything that we found unsetting or anything Hoffman saw that he judged to be negative.
+The one criterion for the lists was length.
 A short list was proof of denial.
 Then there was what he called the emotional autobiography with mother.
-Again there was no real analysis.
+Again, there was no fundamental analysis.
 It just had to be emotional.

 Under Naranjo’s direction, we worked several times a week in small groups of three people.
-We were instructed to touch the core of any latent anger we harbored towards our mothers through role play, questioning and feedback.
-The aim was to understand in the most complete way possible its level and depth.
+We were instructed to touch the core of any latent anger we harbored towards our mothers through role-play, questioning, and feedback.
+The aim was to understand its level and depth in the most complete way possible.

 It took weeks for me to allow myself to express any anger.
 When I was in the hot seat, I tried to express anger, but no one in the group believed me.
 So I tried again.
-Again just surface complaints about a trivial matter.
+Again, they are just surface complaints about a trivial matter.
 This went on for more than a week.
-But then one evening something inside me opened.
+But then, one evening, something inside me opened.
 I could use the word snapped.
 My anguish and anger exploded.
-The pitch of my voice broke a glass that was sitting beside a woman friend in my support cohort.
+The pitch of my voice broke a glass sitting beside a woman friend in my support cohort.

-The experience was for me one of the major breakthroughs of my entire adult life.
-It was as if a huge veil had been lifted.
+The experience was one of the major breakthroughs of my entire adult life.
+It was as if an impenetrable veil had been lifted.
 I had to admit that I was an angry person.
 I could no longer pretend that I was somehow spared the anguish of a domineering parent.
-And with that realization, the intricate spiritual world of a young Jesuit seeker that I’d constructed as defense began to look like a sham, and 10 years of rigorous disciplined religious life began to crumble.
-I recognized a range of feelings that I’d struggled to avoid all my life, ones I’d actually constructed my life to avoid feeling.
-And in that moment I became solidly engaged in the exploration to achieve some degree of resolution and freedom.
-It would be a very difficult, long process.
-The breakthrough happened under Claudio’s guidance, carefully using the technique he’s learned from Perls.
+And with that realization, the intricate spiritual world of a young Jesuit seeker that I’d constructed as a defense began to look like a sham, and ten years of rigorous, disciplined religious life began to crumble.
+I recognized a range of feelings I’d struggled to avoid all my life, ones I’d constructed to avoid feeling.
+At that moment, I became solidly engaged in the exploration to achieve some degree of resolution and freedom.
+It would be an arduous, long process.
+The breakthrough happened under Claudio’s guidance, using the technique he learned from Perls.
 It was also, and perhaps this is just my bad luck, part of Claudio’s efforts to help Hoffman create the Group Process.

 My life story began unraveling.
-The trajectory of my life changed, and I began a long and difficult journey.
-I recognized on a very deep level that I harbored a well of repressed anger towards my parents, my rearing, and the Jesuits.
-I didn't realize it at the time, but I turned my back on 10 years of rigorous religious training and had to start afresh.
+The trajectory of my life changed, and I started a long and challenging journey.
+I recognized on an intense level that I harbored a well of repressed anger towards my parents, my rearing, and the Jesuits.
+I didn't realize it at the time, but I turned my back on ten years of rigorous religious training and had to start afresh.

-Hoffman’s contribution in this equation is that he was the loudest voice in the room when my emotional defenses began to crumble.
-But given the vagaries of our psychological make-up, I conflated the psychological events which only reinforced my transference towards Hoffman.
+Hoffman contributed to this equation because he was the loudest voice in the room when my emotional defenses began to crumble.
+But given the vagaries of our psychological make-up, I conflated the psychological events, which only reinforced my transference towards Hoffman.
 Hand in hand with an immense sense of freedom came the crippling burden of decades of dealing with transference to a narcissist sexual predator.
 Because it was on the level of peer counseling, no one could provide the kind of professional feedback that the situation demanded.
-Naranjo for all his insight and professionalism was negligent.
+Naranjo, for all his insight and professionalism, was woefully negligent.

 I was left floundering.
-My guide was no better than a ouija board.
+My guide was no better than an Ouija board.

 ___________

 At about the same time, it became clear that Hoffman was frustrated with the pace of the process and the depth of Naranjo’s exploration.
 The strain between the men started to show.
 Hoffman felt that a person just had to “open” to the emotions that he or she had either denied or repressed.
-Naranjo’s work with Fritz Perls and his own psychological training, I think, opened the emotional world for exploration, but Hoffman was not interested in anything more than the psychic and emotional motivation for adopting the negative behaviors of parent or parent surrogate.
-He’d worked with people in his one-on-one process in a matter of 4 or 5 weeks.
+Naranjo’s work with Fritz Perls and his psychological training, I think, opened the emotional world for exploration.
+Still, Hoffman was not interested in anything more than the psychic and emotional motivation for adopting the negative behaviors of a parent or parent surrogate.
+In his one-on-one process, he’d worked with people in 4 or 5 weeks.

 Hoffman’s professional behavior was also problematic.
-He claimed he had to break us down so that we could build ourselves up which gave him blanket permission to be a confrontational bully, at times verging on the psychotic.
-List of Mother’s Negative Traits and emotional autobiography in hand, playing tough-love, or alternatively good cop-bad cop, Hoffman would scrutinize gestures, mannerisms, speech patterns, slips of the tongue, ways of dressing, and pick a fight.
+He claimed he had to break us down so that we could build ourselves up, which gave him blanket permission to be an aggressive bully, at times verging on psychotic.
+With a list of Mother’s Negative Traits and emotional autobiography in hand, playing tough love or good cop-bad cop, Hoffman would scrutinize gestures, mannerisms, speech patterns, slips of the tongue, ways of dressing, and pick a fight.
 He lectured, cajoled, confronted, and intimidated.
 He was extremely good at reading a person’s weakness, imitating it, and exaggerating it.
-He would shout, insult, mock, humiliate, bully and belittle, accusing us of playing games.
+He would shout, insult, mock, humiliate, bully, and belittle, accusing us of playing games.
 He was unrelenting.
 And then he went in for the kill.

 I was appalled.
 This unprofessional behavior went unchallenged.
-He justified it as “breaking down to build up.”
-Any therapist in the group was singled out for harsh attention.
-My guess is that Hoffman, the psychic tailor playing in a world of highly trained mental health professionals, needed to be a bully.
+Hoffman justified it as “breaking down to build up.”
+He singled out every therapist in the group for harsh attention.
+I guess that Hoffman, the psychic tailor playing in a world of highly trained mental health professionals, needed to be a bully.
 He continued it throughout his career.
-He had a very low level of self-esteem, and needed the endorsement of a man of Naranjo’s stature.
+He had a deficient level of self-esteem and needed the endorsement of a man of Naranjo’s stature.
 This further complicated their relationship, making honesty impossible.

 Hoffman’s behaviors went unchallenged.
 They were so far outside the norms of ethical conduct for a therapist or spiritual guide that it usually left everyone speechless, but few left.
 Those who did were ridiculed as not having the inner strength to do real Work.
-Hoffman justified himself by insisting that we couldn’t even see that we were just negative children.
-His job was to point out all the ways we acted out of negative love and that our resistance and denial were so strong it required a very strong hand.
+Hoffman justified himself by insisting that we couldn’t see that we were just negative children.
+His job was to point out how we acted out of negative love and that our resistance and denial were so intense it required a firm hand.
 He used the “iron fist covered in the velvet glove of love.”
-And he let us know in no uncertain terms his job was thankless with very little reward.
+He told us in no uncertain terms that his job was thankless and with minimal reward.

 Hoffman’s arrogance in the face of sound psychotherapy went unchallenged.
-He had no understanding of basic genetic ordering and impulses, no grasp of a complex set of emotional responses conditioned over time.
+He had no understanding of basic genetic ordering and impulses and no grasp of complex emotional responses conditioned over time.
 The only economy was “buying love.”
-Every human action was a calculated transaction to obtain the genuine affection, love and acceptance that you craved from infancy but were denied.
-He’d point to any behavior he thought was negative, self-defeating, counterproductive and taunt in a whiny voice, “See mommy, now will you love me?”
-Hoffman repeated his maxim over and over, “everyone is guilty and no one’s to blame.”
-We were just the sum of sins of our fathers and mothers.
+Every human action was a calculated transaction to obtain the genuine affection, love, and acceptance you craved from infancy but were denied.
+He’d point to any behavior he thought was negative, self-defeating, or counterproductive and taunt in a whiny voice, “See, Mommy, now will you love me?”
+Hoffman repeated his maxim repeatedly, “Everyone is guilty, and no one’s to blame.”
+We were just the sum of the sins of our fathers and mothers.
 The mechanism was simply learning to imitate your parents’ negative traits and internalize their negative admonitions.
-We acted in the exact same way to get the love we thought, no, knew we deserved or rebelled against it.
+We acted in the exact same way to get the love we thought, no, knew we deserved, or rebelled against it.

-After about a month it was clear to me that Naranjo lost control of the process, and Hoffman was increasingly unhappy when Naranjo tried to regain control, particularly in insisting on the pace of the work.
-Their much heralded collaboration lasted 9 weeks on the outside.
-After weeks working on “Mother Bitch session” (now called “bashing”), Hoffman had enough of the careful exploration of repressed anger, and suddenly announced that he and Naranjo had reached a friendly agreement to end their experiment, and Naranjo’s participation, after the “Defense of Mother.”
+After about a month, it was clear to me that Naranjo had lost control of the process, and Hoffman was increasingly unhappy when Naranjo tried to regain control, particularly in insisting on the pace of the work.
+Their much-heralded collaboration lasted nine weeks on the outside.
+After weeks of working on “Mother Bitch session” (now called “bashing”), Hoffman had enough of the careful exploration of repressed anger and suddenly announced that he and Naranjo had reached a friendly agreement to end their experiment, and Naranjo’s participation, after the “Defense of Mother.”

 Hoffman did get something from the SAT Group that has become a hallmark of the Process.
-The Wiffle bat and overstuffed pillow have become synonymous with releasing repressed anger, something that he had tried unsuccessfully in his psychic readings by having his patients write “an anger letter” to his or her parents after they’d written an emotional autobiography.
-He had little use for Naranjo’s therapeutic exploration, and certainly not the methodology of Fritz Perls, or the Enneagram for that matter.
-It took too long, and actually went to the root of anger.
+The Wiffle bat and overstuffed pillow have become synonymous with releasing repressed anger, something that he had tried unsuccessfully in his psychic readings by having his patients write “an anger letter” to their parents after they’d written an emotional autobiography.
+He had little use for Naranjo’s therapeutic exploration, not Fritz Perls's methodology or the Enneagram.
+It took too long and went to the root of anger.
 Hoffman only cared about tapping a deep emotional reservoir.
-The process of expressing anger, followed by the fabricated understanding that came from his psychic readings, would reappear again and again in the development of the current Process.
+The process of expressing anger, followed by the fabricated understanding from his psychic readings, would reappear repeatedly in the development of the current Process.
 Hoffman loved an emotional jolt.
 He was a junkie and a one-trick pony.

 ___________

-With appropriate fanfare, Hoffman announced that he would be leading his own 13 week Process beginning that January.
-He made a point of taking me aside and strongly encouraging me to join his pilot Process at Tolman Hall.
-He told me that I would go on to lead groups, and that I should definitely train under Dr. Ernie Pecci whose PSI Institute would be taking over the Process.
+With appropriate fanfare, Hoffman announced that he would lead his own 13-week Process beginning in January.
+He took me aside and strongly encouraged me to join his pilot Process at Tolman Hall.
+He told me that I would go on to lead groups and that I should train under Dr. Ernie Pecci, whose PSI Institute would be taking over the Process.
 I was one of only a handful of SAT members who did.
 In retrospect, Hoffman was just following the predator’s script, grooming me for sexual conquest.
 His unethical and criminal behavior would play out over the next year.

-We were told that imaginary conversations had the same function as Hoffman using his psychic power to look into our parents' history.
-We would discover actual events and circumstances of their programming, and could tap into the same deep unconscious emotional knowledge which contained the truth about our parents’ rearing.
-There’s a proper term to describe this well established psychological principle.
+We were told that imaginary conversations had the same function as Hoffman using his psychic power to examine our parents' history.
+We would discover actual events and circumstances of their programming and could tap into the same deep unconscious emotional knowledge that contained the truth about our parents’ rearing.
+There’s a proper term to describe this well-established psychological principle.
 Nonsense.
 Total nonsense.

 The Long Ride Home

-Shortly after 5 on a hot Wednesday afternoon, I hand delivered my “Emotional Autobiography with Father'' to Hoffman’s office on the second floor of a building in downtown Oakland.
+Shortly after five on a hot Wednesday afternoon, I hand-delivered my “Emotional Autobiography with Father'' to Hoffman’s office on the second floor of a building in downtown Oakland.
 His secretary had already left.
 Hoffman was recording his feedback for another patient on a cheap cassette player.
 He’d thrown his feet up on the desk.
-I stood awkwardly in the half open doorway.
+I stood awkwardly in the half-open doorway.
 There was no chair, no invitation to engage in a conversation.

 Hoffman complimented the emotional tone of my writing, but then he began to raise his voice.
-Obviously my Dad was a homosexual he said, and then, “You’re gay too, aren’t you?”
-I countered how he could deduce that my dad was gay based on bludgeoning a woodchuck?
+Obviously, my Dad was a homosexual, he said, and then, “You’re gay too, aren’t you?”
+I countered how he could deduce that my dad was gay based on bludgeoning a woodchuck.
 His voice became louder and louder.
-He just repeated “You’re gay.”
-Now he was almost screaming—obviously my father was a sadist.
+He just repeated, “You’re gay.”
+Now he was almost screaming—obviously, my father was a sadist.
 What?
 Then he yelled, “You’re gay?
 Don’t play games with me.
 I know these things.”
-I said, of course I had gay feelings, but I was unsure if I was gay.
-“Don’t play games with me,” his voice was now very angry, his face red.
+I said, of course, I had gay feelings, but I was unsure if I was gay.
+“Don’t play games with me,” his voice was now furious, his face red.
 I had watched Hoffman attack clients, but I could barely believe that I was now his victim.

 My Dad was not gay.
-The idea of having a same sex relationship never crossed his mind in his entire life.
-Hoffman’s readings were projections and his own pathology.
+The idea of having a same-sex relationship had never crossed his mind in his entire life.
+Hoffman’s readings were projections and his pathology.
 What he asserted was so off base that it isn’t worthy of even the weirdest pop psychology.
-But because there was one note of truth in analysis–that I was in denial about my own homosexuality–the whole thing became plausible and I destroyed any possibility of a real relationship with my father for the next 30 years.
-In exchange I got the debilitating transference to Hoffman.
+But because there was one note of truth in the analysis–that I was in denial about my homosexuality–the whole thing became plausible, and I destroyed any possibility of a real relationship with my father for the next 30 years.
+In exchange, I got the debilitating transference to Hoffman.

 I don’t remember much about finishing the Process.
-It really had become a kind of forced march.
-I do remember that the price of that first group Process was about $300.
-The real cost was devastating.
-Instead of dealing with coming out in care of a professional, compassionate therapist, I had the bad luck to land a closeted gay predator as my guide.
+It had become a kind of forced march.
+I remember that the price of that first group Process was about $300.
+The actual cost was devastating.
+Instead of dealing with coming out in the care of a professional, compassionate therapist, I had the bad luck of landing a closeted gay predator as my guide.
 When I described this incident to my therapist, his immediate response was: when you stayed, he knew he had you.
 And he did.

 ___________

 My parents arrived in Berkeley just after the semester ended.
-The plan was to drive back to Connecticut together, spend some time with them, do my annual Jesuit retreat and then return to California.
+We planned to drive back to Connecticut and spend time together; I would attend my annual Jesuit retreat and then return to California.

-There was a kind of ritual for completing your emotional divorce from your parents—after you’d gotten your parents full attention, you just said “I love you,” and kissed them.
-My parents thought it very strange, but I always followed instructions as closely as possible.
-No matter how awkward it felt, you had to do it, Hoffman said.
-It was extremely awkward, but I dutifully followed all Bob’s directions, disregarding my doubts.
-I even rehearsed the process several times, fearing that there was some piece that I’d miss.
+There was a kind of ritual for completing your emotional divorce from your parents—after you’d gotten your parent's full attention, you just said “I love you” and kissed them.
+My parents thought it strange, but I always followed instructions as closely as possible.
+Hoffman said that no matter how awkward it felt, you had to do it.
+It was extremely awkward, but I dutifully followed Bob’s directions, disregarding my doubts.
+I even rehearsed it several times, fearing that there was some piece that I’d miss.

-My parents and I drove to southern California and I took my mother to Disneyland which she loved.
-Then we drove to the Grand Canyon which my dad loved, and continued down through the Southwest.
-I had planned to spend one night at Brophy Prep, the Jesuit high school in Phoenix, and visit some younger Jesuits whom I’d met and liked very much.
+My parents and I drove to southern California, and I took my mother to Disneyland, which she loved.
+Then we drove to the Grand Canyon, which my dad loved, and continued down through the Southwest.
+I planned to spend one night at Brophy Prep, the Jesuit high school in Phoenix, and visit some younger Jesuits I’d met and liked very much.
 I met my friends and disappeared into the Jesuit residence while my parents went to their hotel.

 When they picked me up in the morning, neither said a word.
 My mother was driving.
-She just looked straight ahead, and got on the highway.
+She just looked straight ahead and got on the highway.
 She was driving very fast.
-Finally, after a lot of upset and questions, my mother announced that we were going straight home.
-She’d found the diary that I’d kept during the past year in Berkeley, and read it from beginning to end.
-She always felt that she had complete authority in my life, so of course she was entitled to access my private life though she said she thought that she’d be reading poetry.
+Finally, after many upsets and questions, my mother announced that we were going straight home.
+She’d found the diary I’d kept during the past year in Berkeley and read it from beginning to end.
+She always felt that she had complete authority in my life, so of course, she was entitled to access my private life, though she said she thought that she’d be reading poetry.

-The drive across country was almost unbearable, the interaction with my parents varying from loud anger with my mother, to complete disgust with my father’s silence.
+The drive across the country was almost unbearable, the interaction with my parents varying from loud anger with my mother to complete disgust with my father’s silence.
 We arrived at their home, and I left to see my superiors in Boston.
-They supported me—I was a 30 year old man, and had not hidden anything from them.
+They supported me—I was a 30-year-old man and had not hidden anything from them.
 But my already strained relationship with my parents entered what would become the new normal for the next 20 years—alternating icy communication interspersed with attempts to restore some civility.
 It would not change much until each of them approached death.

-The life that I’d know for nearly a decade was beginning to fall apart.
+The life that I’d known for nearly a decade was beginning to fall apart.

 ___________

 When I returned to the Jesuit School of Theology in Berkeley that fall, my superiors and I together decided that I would reconsider ordination.
-I was not thrown out of the Jesuits, but I stopped any academic work at the seminary, and took a leave of absence.
-Technically this is called exclaustration, a person with religious vows is allowed to live outside the cloister, or formal religious life.
-Thus began an extremely difficult period of my life.
+I was not thrown out of the Jesuits, but I stopped any academic work at the seminary and took a leave of absence.
+Technically, this is called exclaustration, where a person with religious vows is allowed to live outside the cloister or have a formal religious life.
+Thus began a difficult period of my life.
 I loved being a Jesuit.
 If it weren’t for the obligation of celibacy, I might have been able to carve out a happy and successful career as a priest.

 Towards the end of September, Hoffman started to show up at the bar every night around 9 o’clock, leaning awkwardly against the elbow bar, pretending to look off into some distant corner of the universe.
 I said hello.
-He tried small talk, claiming that he normally stopped by on his way home.
+He tried small talk, claiming he usually stopped by on his way home.
 Another lie!
 He later admitted that he never went to gay bars because being recognized might negatively affect his important work.
-In reality he was tracking my movements, and making himself known.
-This is stalking–exactly out of the predator’s playbook.
+In reality, he was tracking my movements and making himself known.
+This is stalking–precisely out of the predator’s playbook.

-I recall one conversation in particular which helps me accurately date Hoffman’s obsessive pursuit; it also should have alerted me that he knew exactly what he was doing.
-Almost in passing, and perhaps as a way of excusing or justifying his behavior, he mentioned that although the usual period for a therapist seeing a patient was 6 months after the professional relationship had ended, he thought that I had so completely and lovingly divorced myself from my parents, perhaps the usual 6 months could be compressed.
+I recall one conversation in particular that helped me accurately date Hoffman’s obsessive pursuit; it also should have alerted me that he knew exactly what he was doing.
+Almost in passing, and perhaps as a way of excusing or justifying his behavior, he mentioned that although the usual period for a therapist to see a patient was six months after the professional relationship had ended, he thought that I had so thoroughly and lovingly divorced myself from my parents, perhaps the usual six months could be compressed.
 Misinformation, or perhaps he considered himself above the law.
 In California, “Therapy Never Includes Sexual Behavior. . . .
 Sexual contact of any kind between a therapist and a client is unethical and illegal in the State of California.
-Additionally, with regard to former clients, sexual contact within two years after termination of therapy is also illegal and unethical.”* Less than 4 months after finishing my work with him, he nervously gave me his “private” phone number, and asked if he could call me.
+Additionally, about former clients, sexual contact within two years after termination of therapy is also illegal and unethical.”* Less than four months after finishing my work with him, he nervously gave me his “private” phone number and asked if he could call me.

 Finally, I agreed to go out to dinner with him.
 He imagined it was a date.
-I really thought it was dinner.
-I can’t in any way recreate the events or the conversation that ended with him returning to my apartment, but as with many sexual predators, Hoffman’s ability to read his victim, what he would describe as his “psychic powers,” lent themselves to manipulation.
-He’s been my therapist for almost a year, so he had a real window into my psychology that was far more accurate than his psychic reading.
-After an extremely awkward series of interactions, a lot of “why don’t we try this?” and “do you like that?”
+I thought it was dinner.
+I can’t in any way recreate the events or the conversation that ended with him returning to my apartment.
+Still, as with many sexual predators, Hoffman’s ability to read his victim, what he would describe as his “psychic powers,” lent themselves to manipulation.
+He’s been my therapist for almost a year, so he had a window into my psychology far more accurate than his psychic reading.
+After a highly awkward series of interactions, a lot of “Why don’t we try this?” and “Do you like that?”
 I found myself on the living room floor of my shared apartment with a man I found sexually repulsive, naked, on my stomach, being brutally raped.
 After Hoffman had his orgasm, my anus was bleeding.

-Then the situation became surreal—I listened to apologies which were actually blame shifting—Hoffman told me that pain was normal when a man first had anal sex and that in time I’d learn to enjoy it—that anal sex was an important part of spiritual development.
+Then the situation became surreal—I listened to apologies which were blame shifting—Hoffman told me that pain was expected when a man first had anal sex and that in time I’d learn to enjoy it—that anal sex was an essential part of spiritual development.
 It mirrored the mother-father god, both active and passive.
 I remember this statement after all these years because of the horror and lunacy of justifying rape in the name of some intrasex deity.

 I didn’t throw him out as I should have.
-Everytime I think about this, I ask myself why didn’t I say, “This isn’t working.
+Whenever I think about this, I ask myself why I didn’t say, “This isn’t working.
 Why don’t you put on your clothes and leave?”
 But I just kept my mouth shut and endured him trying to apologize for physically hurting me.
 When he asked if we could have another date, I did say no. However, in true co-dependent fashion, I left the door open to further contact as friends.
 I realize now that I had to—I was in transference with him.
-In fact we maintained a strained acquaintance until he died.
+We maintained a strained acquaintance until he died.

-I came out as a gay man in the Hoffman’s Process, but it wasn’t coming to terms with a part of myself that I’d kept hidden, festering under parental and societal disapproval.
+I came out as a gay man in Hoffman’s Process, but it wasn’t coming to terms with a part of myself that I’d kept hidden, festering under parental and societal disapproval.
 It wasn’t part of a program of careful analysis.
 I wasn’t led by a professional to uncover layers of self-deception.
-Rather I stood uncomfortably in the doorway to Hoffman’s office, while he, red in the face, screamed that I was gay, told me not to play games and that I couldn’t love myself.
-I sensed the same angry, defensive stance in the way he dealt with his own homosexuality and he certainly displayed its brutality when he forced anal intercourse.
+Instead, I stood uncomfortably in the doorway to Hoffman’s office while he, red in the face, screamed that I was gay, told me not to play games, and that I couldn’t love myself.
+I sensed the same angry, defensive stance in the way he dealt with his homosexuality, and he certainly displayed its brutality when he forced anal intercourse.

-Within a year of our encounter, I’d left the Jesuits, moved to San Francisco with Hal Slate and began experiencing the burgeoning Castro gay scene of the ‘70’s.
-I became promiscuous, but, at the same time, I was very unhappy and frustrated with sex itself.
+Within a year of our encounter, I’d left the Jesuits, moved to San Francisco with Hal Slate, and began experiencing the burgeoning Castro gay scene of the ’70s.
+I became promiscuous, but at the same time, I was miserable and frustrated with sex itself.
 I could not achieve orgasm.
-I cannot claim that Hoffman’s brutal abuse was the direct cause of my sexual dysfunction but I am certain that it played some part.
+I cannot claim that Hoffman’s brutal abuse was the direct cause of my sexual dysfunction, but I am sure that it played some part.
 But my solution to the problem became more of a problem.
 As in my college days, alcohol became an antiseptic for the wounds.
-But now pot, cocaine and eventually methamphetamines, became part of my life.
+But now pot, cocaine, and eventually methamphetamines became part of my life.
 I began to display the classic side effects of sexual abuse.

 1 comment: